Is Maternal Instinct Real?

 Marlin relates to this finding.
 "After I gave birth to my daughter, the sound of a baby crying invoked a different response,” she says.
 “I’d start to lactate, and, although my husband could sleep through the baby crying, I would hear it the minute she started whimpering.”

 The “hardcore interpretation” of these findings is that a genetic or biological impulse “tells” the body how to respond to an infant, explains Robert Froemke, PhD, Marlin’s co-author.
-“But philosophically,” he adds, “maternal behavior, like any behavior, is learned.
+“But philosophically,” he adds, “maternal behaviour, like any behaviour, is learned.
 We can always be better parents if we apply ourselves, instead of waiting for instinct to kick in.”

 Advertisement